WE HELP UK AND OVERSEAS CLIENTS BUY PROPERTY IN THE UK

 Find UK Property act for the Buyer

 We are the ‘buyers’ search agent and specialise in helping serious overseas buyers, expats and buy-to-let investors find the most suitable UK property for their needs, at the lowest price.
 For “own use” property, we cover all areas of the UK and deal with property in London.
-Prices in the South and London are now very high and the vest value and highest rental yields are offered on lower cost properties in the midlands and north.
-Thus for investment properties we specialise in the North West near Manchester.
+Prices in the South and London are now very high and the vest value and highest rental yields are offered on lower cost properties in the North West and the North East.
+Thus for investment properties we specialise in the North West near Manchester and also in the North East – Teesside (Middlesbrough and Stockton) areas.

 Property in London

 The London region contains the most prime property in the UK with prices several times higher than other regions of the UK for the same size of property.
 Most of the properties in London are terraced houses or apartments with relatively few detached properties.
 Over the past 20 years London has done very well, but the future looks less promising.
 Prices in London did not fall and as a consequence are not expected to rise as fast.
+It is also more likely to be affected by Brexit uncertainties.
 In many cases property outside of London can offer better value with higher rental yields and most investors are no longer considering London area as it does not represent good value now.

 Currently we do not recommend properties in or anywhere near London or the South as the prices there are very high and the % rental yields are too low.
-The same property which we sell for £60,000 here in the Manchester Area is over £300,000 in the South.
+The same properties which we sell for £60,000 here in the North West or the North East over £300,000 in the South.
 In the past London has done very well in capital growth – however this is less likely to be the case going forward and the risks of buying here are ow higher.
 Many clients just RENT near London (if they have to be near London for holidays or for work) but they BUY multiple low cost investment properties away from London as this gives them higher income, and better potential for the future with lower risks.

 UK Property Prices